alterasc/alterasc.github.io/docs/ExpandedContent/Spells.md

 `5c0c3a8e3ba34da29fd54a3750fc22b6`
 `KingsCastleAbility`

+## Mass Mydriatic Spontaneity

+This spell functions as mydriatic spontaneity, except it can affect multiple creatures.
+You overstimulate the target with alternating flashes of light and shadow within its eyes, causing its pupils to rapidly dilate and contract.
+While under the effects of this spell, the target is racked by splitting headaches and unable to see clearly, becoming nauseated for the spell’s duration.
+Each round, the target’s pupils randomly become dilated or contracted for 1 round, causing them to become either blinded or dazzled until next round.
+Each new round, the target may make a will save to remove the nauseated condition.

+Witch 7, Wizard 7, Bard 5

+`c60dbab62ea347c99f0bf1335052ee30`
+`MydriaticSpontaneityMassAbility`

 ## Moment of Prescience

 This spell grants you a sixth sense.
 Once during the spell’s duration, you may choose to use its effect.
 This spell grants you an insight bonus equal to your caster level (maximum +25) on any single attack roll, skill check, or saving throw.
 Alternatively, you can apply the insight bonus to your AC against a single attack (even if flat-footed).
 Activating the effect is a free action.
 Once used, the spell ends.
 You can’t have more than one moment of prescience active on you at the same time.